Can You Guess The Antidote to "Domestic Extremism" in America?

 …expert assessment of the domestic terrorism threat found that … the two most lethal elements of today’s domestic terrorism threat are (1) racially or ethnically motivated violent extremists who advocate for the superiority of the white race and (2) anti-government or anti-authority violent extremists, such as militia violent extremists.

-Suppose that the federal government’s intellectually genius and strategic minds are keen to devise a plan to tackle “domestic extremism” supposedly motivated by anger, disgust, spite, and the exclusion of perceived non-compatible groups from American society.
+Suppose that the federal government’s strategic minds are keen to devise a plan to tackle “domestic extremism” supposedly motivated by anger, disgust, spite, and the exclusion of perceived non-compatible groups from American society.
 In that case, more and more young Americans need to become not “somewhat patriotic” but “very patriotic” and “extremely proud to be an American.”

 And no, not just those who are likely to vote Republican.